sweta-dot/Intraday/README.md

 ### `npm install`

-Installs all the dev dependencies for the app to run in your browser.
+Installs all the dependencies for the app to run in your browser.

 ### `npm start`